fivetran/dbt_google_ads_source/README.md

 # Google Ads Source dbt Package ([Docs](https://fivetran.github.io/dbt_google_ads_source/))
 # 📣 What does this dbt package do?
 - Materializes [Google Ads staging tables](https://fivetran.github.io/dbt_google_ads_source/#!/overview/google_ads_source/models/?g_v=1&g_e=seeds) which leverage data in the format described by [this ERD](https://fivetran.com/docs/applications/google-ads#schemainformation).
-These staging tables clean, test, and prepare your google_ads data from [Fivetran's connector](https://fivetran.com/docs/applications/google-ads) for analysis by doing the following:
+These staging tables clean, test, and prepare your Google Ads data from [Fivetran's connector](https://fivetran.com/docs/applications/google-ads) for analysis by doing the following:
   - Name columns for consistency across all packages and for easier analysis
   - Adds freshness tests to source data
   - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.